master-stm/Da-Goat-NetworkSec-Tool/README.md

 # Da-Goat-Network-Tool

 ## Overview

-Da-Goat-Network-Tool combines a Network Scanner, Packet Sniffer, Packet Analyzer, and NIDS (Network Intrusion Detection System), encompassing both misuse and anomaly detection capabilities.
-This project is an initiative by Team 12, known as IDS Sorcerers, during the 2nd Ghabgathon 2024, hosted by KCST.
+Welcome to the **Da-Goat-Network-Tool**, a comprehensive network analysis suite crafted with precision and innovation by **Team 12, the IDS Sorcerers**, for the 2nd Ghabgathon 2024, hosted by KCST.
+Engineered to address the multifaceted challenges of network security, our suite integrates advanced tools including a Network Scanner, Packet Sniffer, Packet Analyzer, and a robust NIDS (Network Intrusion Detection System) with both misuse and anomaly detection capabilities.
+Harnessing the power of AI and ML algorithms, combined with cutting-edge data analytics methodologies like decision trees, neural networks, and Weka, we offer an unparalleled solution in network security :)

 ### Team Members
 - Omar Theeb